medic/chis-interoperability/readme.md

   * dedicated Ubuntu 18.04 server
   * static IP
+  * 8 GB RAM / 30GB Disk
+  * run all commands as a non-root user with `sudo` perms
   * have DNS entry pointing to the static IP.
 We'll be using `cop.app.medicmobile.org`.
   * user with `sudo`
   * `certbot` [installed](https://certbot.eff.org/).